H3llKa1ser/B00t2R00t/Methodology/Web Applications/API.md

 ### 1) IDOR

-400 bad request sometimes it tells you to add parametera manually.
+400 bad request sometimes it tells you to add parameters manually.

 Check in headers or cookies for user id or something similar.